stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/00-intro.md

 ![Logo](../../assets/resilient-apps/istio-logo.png)

-Istio provides a complete solution to satisfy the diverse requirements of microservice applications by providing behavioral insights and operational control over the service mesh as a whole.
+Istio is an open, platform-independent service mesh designed to manage communications between microservices and applications in a transparent way.It provides behavioral insights and operational control over the service mesh as a whole.
 It provides a number of key capabilities uniformly across a network of services:

 * **Traffic Management** - Control the flow of traffic and API calls between services, make calls more reliable, and make the network more robust in the face of adverse conditions.